Could Natural Fibers be the Future of Automotive Manufacturing?

 Simply put, natural fibers are any material obtained from plants or animals.
 Some examples of natural fiber are wool, silk, and jute which are mostly used in the textile industry at this time.

-Synthetic fibers, on the other hand, are man-made through various chemical and mechanic process. polyester, nylon, and spandex are all examples of synthetic fibers currently used in the textile industry.
+On the other hand, synthetic fibers are man-made through various chemical and mechanic processes. polyester, nylon, and spandex are all examples of synthetic fibers currently used in the textile industry.

 As you’ll see in the next section, there are a number of benefits to including natural fibers when creating composite materials.

 Composite materials are any products that use a combination of different materials to create something new.
 In most cases, these are used to use the strengths of one material to overcome the weaknesses of the other.

 One type of composite that’s becoming more popular is the combination of natural and synthetic fibers.
 When these are brought together, there are a few key advantages that we’re going to look at.